 Have you ever asked yourself the seemingly forbidden question: “Why did God ever create humans in the first place if he knew full well that the majority of humans would burn in hell forever?”
 It is true that God’s thoughts are not our thoughts, but are we not to be continually—more and more—putting on his mind and thinking his thoughts as we find them in the Bible?

 How can it be said that God is just and fair when some people have hundreds—even thousands—of opportunities to hear the Good News about Jesus, yet millions, perhaps billions, never hear it even once?
-There is no problem with such justice or fairness, however, if we see that each person will pay only for sin actually committed during his or her lifetime here.
+There is no problem with such justice or fairness, however, if we see that some persons will pay only for sin actually committed during his or her lifetime here.
+Others have their sins completely eradicated by Jesus by becoming followers of Him in this mortal life.

 According to some conclusions we have already reached, eventually all people ever created will have the same opportunity to respond to God’s Good News about Jesus.
 A person who does not come to God by way of the cross, will be resurrected, judged, sentenced, and cast into the lake of fire.
 If he or she is able immediately—or many ages later if persisting in stubbornness—to call upon Jesus for salvation, I do not know of any biblical texts that would forbid Jesus from immediately responding to that person’s pleas—because of the provisions He made through His life, death, burial, resurrection, ascension, and present ministry.